-A@H is undergoing a strategic planning process in 2021-2022 to look at a more comprehensive way to address homelessness in the City of Aurora.
+A@H is undergoing a strategic planning process in 2021-2022 to develop an action plan for addressing homelessness in the City of Aurora.
+A@H is also integrating with the regional Metro Denver Homeless Initiative (MDHI) to coordinate regional services.